-Following the resignation of Avi Tooba on 9 January 2023, Mobile Tornado's Board currently comprises two Non-executive Directors and one Executive Director.
-All of the Directors are subject to election by shareholders at the first Annual General Meeting after their appointment to the Board and will continue to seek re-election at least once every three years.
-Directors' biographies are set out on page 8.
+Following today's appointment of Luke and Marcus, Mobile Tornado's Board currently comprises two Non-executive Directors and three Executive Director.
+All of the Directors are subject to election by shareholders at the first Annual General Meeting after their appointment to the Board and, from next year, all Director's will continue to seek reelection each year.
+Directors' biographies are set out on page 10.

-The Board recognises the importance of ensuring our Board has the required skill set, and following the resignation of Avi Tooba is actively seeking to address this, to conform with the QCA code.
+The Board recognises the importance of ensuring our Board has the required skill set and that it conforms with the QCA code and today's appointment of Luke and Marcus to the Board reflect this.